NeuroDesk/neurocommand/README.md

 ```

-## clone repo into a folder with the intented image name
+## Clone repo into a folder with the intented image name
 ```
 git clone https://github.com/NeuroDesk/transparent-singularity convert3d_1.0.0_20200701
 ```

-## install
+## Install
-this will create scripts for every binary in the container located in the $DEPLOY_PATH inside the container.
+This will create scripts for every binary in the container located in the $DEPLOY_PATH inside the container.
 It will also create activate and deactivate scripts and module files for lmod (https://lmod.readthedocs.io/en/latest/)
 ```
 cd convert3d_1.0.0_20200701
 ./run_transparent_singularity.sh --container convert3d_1.0.0_20200701.sif
 ```

 # Use in module system LMOD
-add the module folder path to $MODULEPATH
+Add the module folder path to $MODULEPATH

 # Manual activation and deactivation (in case module system is not available).
 This will add the paths to the .bashrc
-## activate
+## Activate
 ```
 source activate_convert3d_1.0.0_20200701.sif.sh
 ```

-## deactivate
+## Deactivate
 ```
 source deactivate_convert3d_1.0.0_20200701.sif.sh
 ```

-## uninstall container and cleanup
+## Uninstall container and cleanup
 ```
 ./ts_uninstall.sh
 ```